nshlab/.github/profile/README.md

 statistical machine learning.
 We apply our work to data-driven, real-world questions in the biomedical and public health sciences.

-Here, you'll find a collection of our open-souce software packages implementing the methods that we have developed as well as reproducible research workflows for each of our projects.
-Our webpage is under construction but expect to be able to read more about our work soon.
+Here, you'll find a collection of our open-source software packages implementing the methods that we have developed as well as reproducible research workflows for each of our projects.
+Our webpage is currently under construction, but you should expect to be able to read more about our work soon.